 Ohio Preservation Council (OPC) Special Collections Conservation Care Class

 The State Library of Ohio is pleased to be working again with the Ohio Preservation Council (OPC) on a Special Collections Conservation Care class.
-This professional development opportunity will take place virtually through pre-recorded talks that attendees will move through self-directed, between the dates of June 2nd and June 23rd.
-The class is modeled after the previous in-person half-day class.
+This professional development opportunity will take place virtually through pre-recorded talks that attendees will move through self-directed, between the dates of June 1st and June 24th.

-Registration is now open for the Ohio Preservation Council (OPC) Special Collections Conservation Care online class.
-This professional development opportunity will take place virtually through pre-recorded talks that attendees will move through, self-directed, between the dates of June 2nd and June 23rd.
-The class is modeled after the in-person half-day class previously offered by OPC at the State Library of Ohio.
+Registration is now closed for the Ohio Preservation Council (OPC) Special Collections Conservation Care online class.
+This professional development opportunity will take place virtually through pre-recorded talks that attendees will move through, self-directed, between the dates of June 1st and June 24th.

 Completion of all class modules is a pre-requisite for institutions interested in applying for an LSTA Conservation/Preservation grant.